 The North Country PHN develops MOUs with partner agencies to support regional public health emergency services.
 The regional PHEP Coordinator and the regional coordinating committee review existing MOU annually and develop new agreements as needed.
-In addition to MOUs for response facilities 11 and Closed PODs 11, the following list details current MOU and the agreed to capabilities of each (e.g., facility use, staffing, security, transportation, etc.).
+In addition to MOUs for response facilities of a Closed PODs of the following list details the current MOU and the agreed to capabilities of each (e.g., facility use, staffing, security, transportation, etc.).